DANIYAL-S75/blog-site-with-comment-section/README.md

 To enable readers to post, view, and delete comments in real time.

 To ensure a responsive and accessible user interface across devices.

+Key Features:

+🧑‍💻 User authentication (sign up, log in, log out)

+✍️ Create, edit, and delete blog posts

+💬 Comment system for user interaction on posts

+📅 Post timestamps and author information

+🔍 Search or filter blog posts by category or keyword

+🎨 Responsive, user-friendly interface

+Technologies Used:

+HTML – Structure of the webpage

+CSS – Styling and responsive design

+JavaScript – Dynamic functionality and comment handling